The UK’s airport liquid rules for 2026

 What do new security scanners mean for liquid rules?

 You can also leave your laptop or other electronic items inside your bag at airport security when the new scanners are in place and functioning.
-However, you’ll still need to take off your coat and remove items such as belts with buckles before walking through the metal detector arch.
+However, you’ll still need to remove your coat and items such as belts with buckles before walking through the metal detector arch.

 Heading on holiday and need new luggage?
 Discover the best cabin bag brands, as rated by Which? readers